SysKitTeam/docs-point/reporting/external-sharing-reports.md

 ## External Users Report

-This report contains all external users (registered in your tenant and outside your tenant) who have access to sites, Microsoft 365 Groups, Microsoft Teams, OneDrive, and Private Channels.
+This report contains all external users (registered in your tenant and outside your tenant) who have access to sites, Microsoft 365 Groups, Microsoft Teams, OneDrive, and shared or private channels.

 ### Generate Report